Lou Ferrigno: Early life

 Ferrigno was born in Brooklyn, New York, to Victoria and Matt Ferrigno, a police lieutenant.
-He is of Italian descent.
-Soon after he was born, Ferrigno says he believes he had series of ear infections and lost 75 to 80% of his hearing, though his condition was not diagnosed until he was three years old.
+He is of Italian, specifically Campanian, descent, with his mother hailing from Conca dei Marini and his paternal grandparents from Amalfi and Cava de' Tirreni.
+Soon after he was born, Ferrigno says he believes he had a series of ear infections and lost 75% to 80% of his hearing, though his condition was not diagnosed until he was three years old.
 Hearing loss and his speech impediment caused Ferrigno to be bullied by peers during his childhood who called him "deaf" and "mute".
-He began reading comic books such as Hulk and Spider-Man at this time, later saying "I was obsessed with power", and "I wanted to be strong enough so that I could be able to defend myself".
+He began reading comic books such as Hulk and Spider-Man at this time, later saying "I was obsessed with power," and "I wanted to be strong enough so that I could be able to defend myself," which eventually made him take up bodybuilding: "My father rejected me because I was not the perfect son, so I fantasized about being like The Hulk and that’s what led to bodybuilding".

-Ferrigno started weight training at age 13, citing bodybuilder and Hercules star Steve Reeves as one of his role models.
+Ferrigno started weight training at the age of 13, citing bodybuilder and Hercules star Steve Reeves as one of his role models.
 Because he could not afford to buy weights, he made his own using a broomstick and pails which he partially filled with cement.
-He was also a fan of the Hercules films that starred Reeves.
 Ferrigno attended St. Athanasius Grammar School and Brooklyn Technical High School, where he learned metal working.

 Bodybuilding career

 After graduating from high school in 1969, Ferrigno won his first major title, IFBB Mr. America.
 Four years later, he won the title IFBB Mr. Universe.
-Early in his career he lived in Columbus, Ohio and trained with Arnold Schwarzenegger.
+Early in his career he lived in Columbus, Ohio, and trained with Arnold Schwarzenegger.
 In 1974, he came in second on his first attempt at the Mr. Olympia competition.
-He came in third the following year, and his attempt to beat Arnold Schwarzenegger was the subject of the 1977 documentary Pumping Iron.
+He came in third the following year, and his attempt to beat Schwarzenegger was the subject of the 1977 documentary Pumping Iron.
 The documentary made Ferrigno famous.

 These victories, however, did not provide enough income for him to earn a living.
 His first paying job was as a $10-an-hour sheet metal worker in a Brooklyn factory, where he worked for three years.
 He did not enjoy the dangerous work, and left after a friend and co-worker accidentally cut off his own hand.

 Following this, Ferrigno left the competition circuit for many years, a period that included a brief stint as a defensive lineman for the Toronto Argonauts in the Canadian Football League.
 He had never played football, and was cut after two games.
 Ferrigno left the world of Canadian football after he broke the legs of a fellow player during a scrimmage.